Charles the Bold: Battle of Grandson

-Charles commenced his full-fledged invasion against the Swiss and their allies immediately after signing the peace treaty with Louis XI.
-Splitting his army into two parts, he advanced through Lorraine with no resistance and captured the capital city of Nancy.
-At the beginning of 1476, Charles besieged the recently captured castle of Grandson which was fortified by a garrison from Bern.
-Despite the many relief forces sent to defeat the Burgundians, the Swiss were unable to relieve the city from the siege, and Charles recaptured Grandson, executing all of the Bernese garrison as retaliation for Swiss brutality in Burgundian towns.
-On 1 March, Charles, expecting the Swiss army to march towards him for a battle, decided to leave Grandson and head northwards for a mountain pass north of the town of Concise.
-As he had foreseen, the Swiss army marched from Neuchâtel, with their vanguard, made up of eight thousand men, several hours ahead of the rest of their army.
-The vanguard reached the mountain pass first and surprised the Burgundian army.
+Charles then invaded the Swiss and their allies.
+Splitting his army into two, he advanced through Lorraine without resistance and captured Nancy.
+At the beginning of 1476, he besieged the castle of Grandson, which was held by a garrison from Bern.
+After recapturing the castle, Charles executed the entire Bernese garrison in retaliation for Swiss brutality in Burgundian towns.
+On 1 March, expecting the Swiss army to advance against him, Charles left Grandson and moved north towards Concise.
+The Swiss army marched from Neuchâtel, with its vanguard reaching the mountain pass first and surprising the Burgundian army.

-Charles quickly rallied his troops, ordered his artillery to fire at the enemy lines, and then launched an attack.
-Meanwhile, the Swiss had knelt down to pray, which the Burgundians may have mistaken for submission, which only motivated the Burgundians more for the attack.
-The initial charge, commanded by Louis de Châlon-Arlay, Lord of Grandson, failed to penetrate the Swiss defensive line, with Louis himself killed in the process.
-Charles then made a second attack.
-In order to lure the enemy further down the valley to give his artillery a better target, Charles soon retreated.
+Charles quickly rallied his troops, ordered his artillery to fire on the Swiss lines, and launched an attack.
+Meanwhile, the Swiss had knelt down to pray, which the Burgundians may have mistaken for submission, encouraging the attack.
+The initial charge, commanded by Louis de Châlon-Arlay, Lord of Grandson, failed to break the Swiss defensive line, and Louis was killed.
+Charles then launched a second attack, but soon withdrew, hoping to draw the Swiss further down the valley to give his artillery a better target.